 The Commission quickly removed this proposal following outrage across the political spectrum in Northern Ireland, from the UK and Irish governments, and from other officials in the Commission and across the EU.

-By Matt Bevington, Public Policy and Foreign Affairs Analyst at the UK in a Changing Europe.
+This was originally written by Matt Bevington on Feb 2021 and was updated on April 2021 by Joël Reland, Public Policy and Foreign Policy researcher at the UK in a Changing Europe.